prashantbaher/tcc-blog/4-about.md

 </div>

 2nd book is an advance book, mainly use for ***reference*** in **C++ programming language**.

+If you want to buy these books you can but them from Amazon by clicking above image ads.

 After reading the 1st book I thought I should start implementing my new knowledge in creating some application.